 The company is apparently run from a Las Vegas P.O.Box, with labs and personnel located "in Germany".
 I will not link to their web site, but if you really want you can easily Google it.
 Google will also give you an address for the company in Cologne, Germany, which turns out to be a residential apartment block.

-As of March, 2023, the Scientific Papers tab on the German web site of the company (.de top domain) and PDF no longer seem to be available, but are still available on the US web site (.com top domain).
-They are also available in the 92 snapshots of the company's US web site on Wayback Machine.
+As of March, 2023, the Scientific Papers tab on the US web site (.com top domain) is still available, albeit not on the German (.de) web site.
+It is also available in 92 snapshots of the company's US web site on Wayback Machine.
 The PDF is also available on Yumpu, together with several other tell-tale documents from the same microscope company (e.g. 1, 2, 3, 4, 5, 6).
+I regard it as highly significant that a text in German was made available on the US web site of the company, where most visitors would not be able to read it, but not on the company's German web site, where any local visitor with a minimum of technical or scientific education would be able to read it and debunk its claims.

 The PDF is illustrated with pictures reportedly taken by the deceased microscope expert with one of the company's microscopes.

-The only significant bits of information worth discussing that I found in the PDF:
+The only significant bits of information worth discussing that I found in this PDF:

-The assertion in Part 3, Figure 8 that the company's microscope provides (1) a resolution of 100 nm, (2) an enormously higher DOF than other optical microscopes, (3) a "magnification up to approx25,000x true-color images".
+2. The assertion in Part 3, Figure 8 that the company's microscope provides (1) a resolution of 100 nm, (2) an enormously higher DOF than other optical microscopes, (3) a "magnification up to approx 25,000x true-color images".
 This can only prompt one reaction: Poppycock alert!
 Breaking down the statement:

 Like the company's web site, the text of this PDF seems to have been gradually sanitized of some of the most obvious false claims relating to microscopy, but the figures and their captions seem to have been re-used from earlier materials and have not been revised.
 The real purpose of the PDF is promoting one of the many variations on the theme of Rife's pleomorphism, especially for what concerns cancer and its "alternative treatments".
-It would be easy to laugh these claims off, were it not that they are designed to entrap gravely sick people hoping to find a cure, or their desperate relatives grasping at straws to find help for a terminally sick family member that physicians no longer can help, and financially exploit their suffering and trust for financial gain in return for nothing more than false treatments, false promises and false hopes.
+It would be easy to laugh these claims off, were it not that they are designed to entrap gravely sick people hoping to find a cure, or their desperate relatives grasping at straws to find help for a terminally sick family member that physicians no longer can help, and financially exploit their suffering and trust for financial gain, in return for nothing more than false treatments, false promises and false hopes.
+There are also several documented cases of patients quitting medical treatments that could potentially have saved or extended their lives in order to follow quackery advice.

 There isn't much money to be made by selling microscopes that don't work and have never been available for purchase, so I am convinced that this microscope company is only a side show to increase the credibility of the main scam of selling miraculous treatments that have no basis in science.